verifai/multiLLM/README.md

 To run the Multi_LLM application, follow these steps:

-1. Create or update the `config.json` file with the desired language model configurations.
+1. Download the [config.json](config.json) file with the desired language model configurations.

 2. Open a terminal and navigate to the directory containing the `multi_llm.py` script.